pulse-framework/pulse/README.md

 - Groups (cached data based on arrays of primary keys)
 - Data (custom data, good for stuff related to a collection, but not part the main body of data like booleans and strings)
-- Filters (like getters, these are cached data based on filter functions you define)
+- Filters (like VueX getters, these are cached data based on filter functions you define)
 - Actions (functions to do stuff)

-By default, you can access everything under the collection root namespace, like this:
+By default, you can access everything under the collection namespace, like this:

 ```js
 collection.groupName; // array